aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 ```

-Remove the hyperlink of the shape.
+Removes the hyperlink of the shape.

 **Example**